asarantsev/Fama-French-Size-Value/README.md

 # Fama-French-Size-Value
-Fit of size and value factor returns
+Consider size and value returns.
+We have autoregression fit with and without volatility.
+For the value, we are successful, but for the size, we failed.